jonleopard/dotfiles/README.md

 If you have any improvements or suggestions, please feel free to submit it [here](https://github.com/jonleopard/dotfiles/issues) or [contact me](https://twitter.com/jonlprd)

-Lastly, I have created a minimal dotfile repo for to help new users get started on their own dotfile journey.
+I have created a minimal dotfile repo for to help new users get started on their own dotfile journey.
 You can check out the project here: https://github.com/jonleopard/dotfile-starter.